 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2020, Save The Children Australia reported total carbon emissions of approximately 2,623,000 kg CO2e.
-This figure includes Scope 1 emissions of about 490,000 kg CO2e from mobile combustion, Scope 2 emissions of around 1,563,000 kg CO2e from purchased electricity, and Scope 3 emissions of about 570,000 kg CO2e primarily from business travel.
-Comparatively, in 2019, their total emissions were approximately 3,482,000 kg CO2e, with Scope 1 emissions at about 548,000 kg CO2e, Scope 2 emissions at approximately 1,618,000 kg CO2e, and Scope 3 emissions reaching about 1,315,000 kg CO2e.
+This figure includes 490,000 kg CO2e from Scope 1 emissions, primarily from mobile combustion, and 1,563,000 kg CO2e from Scope 2 emissions related to purchased electricity.
+Additionally, Scope 3 emissions accounted for about 570,000 kg CO2e, primarily from business travel.
+Comparatively, in 2019, the organisation's total emissions were about 3,482,000 kg CO2e, with Scope 1 emissions at 548,000 kg CO2e, Scope 2 emissions at 1,618,000 kg CO2e, and Scope 3 emissions reaching approximately 1,315,000 kg CO2e.
 This indicates a significant reduction in total emissions of about 859,000 kg CO2e from 2019 to 2020.
-The organisation's emissions data is cascaded from its parent entity, Save The Children Australia, and reflects a commitment to transparency in environmental reporting.
-However, there are currently no specific reduction targets or climate pledges documented, indicating a potential area for future development in their sustainability strategy.
-Overall, Save The Children Australia is actively monitoring its carbon footprint and has made strides in reducing emissions, particularly in the transition from 2019 to 2020.
+Save The Children Australia operates as a current subsidiary of Save The Children, and its emissions data is cascaded from the parent organisation.
+However, there are currently no specific reduction targets or climate pledges documented for Save The Children Australia, indicating a need for further commitment to climate action within the organisation.

 Access structured emissions data, company-specific emission factors, and source documents